tkachikoti/DevOps-Course-Workshop-Module-13-Learners/README.md

 For the purpose of this workshop it is fine to directly push changes to the app.
 In a real setting you are likely to need to push changes to Git and get your CI/CD server to do a release.

-In the root of the project run `az login` then `az webapp up -n {App Service name} && az webapp restart`. {App Service name} is name of the App Service resource in the Azure Portal, which is also the first part of the web address (e.g. `XXX-order-processing-app`)
+In the root of the project run `az login` then `az webapp up -n {App Service name} && az webapp restart` (or `(az webapp up -n {App Service name}) -and (az webapp restart)` if using a version of PowerShell before PowerShell7). {App Service name} is name of the App Service resource in the Azure Portal, which is also the first part of the web address (e.g. `XXX-order-processing-app`)
 This will push your current code to the server and restart it.

-Subsequent deploys can be done with just `az webapp up && az webapp restart`, as your login and the App Service name name will be remembered.
+Subsequent deploys can be done with just `az webapp up && az webapp restart` (or `(az webapp up) -and (az webapp restart)` for PowerShell), as your login and the App Service name name will be remembered.

 ## Investigate and fix